 Therefore, to conclude this article, I am going to look at the development of a fruitful and mature Christian life in each of the sections of Part Two, together with the hindrances that halt growth in those areas.

-We feed on the Word in order to grow.
-This involves reading, studying and meditating on scripture, which transforms our minds as we soak ourselves in its wisdom.
+FEEDING - We feed on the Word in order to grow.
+This involves reading, studying and meditating on scripture, which transforms our minds.

 (1) THE WORD OF GOD FEEDS US, CAUSES US TO GROW UP

 Babies are given food, firstly milk, then soft food, and only later on food that needs to be chewed.
 So we saw earlier that as babes in Christ, we drink the milk - of what?
 THE WORD: